How about using your pumpkin in a different way? Today I’ll be showing how to used it as a party bowl for dip.

-Just clean out the pumpkin and make your dip.
-Place it back into the pumpkin and bake in the oven for 40-60 minutes at 350º and serve. don’t forget to cook the top of the pumpkin towards the end of the cooking time.
+Don’t forget to cook the top of the pumpkin towards the end of the cooking time.
 It looks cute on top and also keeps it warm as well.

 - In a bowl, beat the cream cheese, pumpkin puree, taco seasoning and minced garlic until smooth.
 Stir in the beef, peppers and mushrooms.
 Cover and